SpaceManiac/HamSandwich/README.md

 - `./run jfttool path/to/font.jft` to extract a `.txt` and a series of `.png` files from a font
 - `./run jfttool path/to/font.txt` to re-pack a `.txt` and `.png`s into a font

+There is also an [Aseprite extension](source/jspedit_aseprite/) for JSP and JFT support.

 ### Editing `.jsp` sprite packs

 HamSandwich includes JspEdit, a GUI tool for editing `.jsp` files.
 The interface is reasonably self-explanatory.
 Run it with `./run jspedit`.

+There is also an [Aseprite extension](source/jspedit_aseprite/) for JSP and JFT support.

 ### Creating `.jsp` sprite packs from 3D models